klimbeta/klimbeta/docs/guide/Who/Climber.md

 ### New Frontier

-Invent moves and sequences which have never been seen before!
+Invent Moves and sequences which have never been seen before!